Sasso0101/CacheMeIfYouCan/README.md

 | pokec       | pokec.txt         | 1632804 | 44603928 | Social network   | [^4]      |
 | roadnet-ca  | roadnet-ca.txt    | 1971281 | 5533214  | Road network (California) | [^5] |

-The datasets taken from the SNAP dataset collection were converted to undirected graphs by adding the reverse of each edge and the edges were sorted by source vertex and destination vertex.
+The datasets taken from the SNAP dataset collection were converted to undirected graphs by adding the reverse of each edge.
+Then, the edges were sorted by source vertex and destination vertex.
 The Python script used to convert the datasets is available in the `utils` directory.

 [^1]: https://toreopsahl.com/datasets/#uspowergrid
 [^2]: http://snap.stanford.edu/data/soc-Epinions1.html